imagej/napari-imagej/doc/examples/bonej.rst

 Using BoneJ2
 ========================================

-Here we adapt a workflow from the BoneJ2 paper (https://wellcomeopenresearch.org/articles/6-37) for use with napari-imagej.
+Here we adapt a workflow from `the BoneJ2 paper <https://wellcomeopenresearch.org/articles/6-37>`_ for use with napari-imagej.

 napari Setup
 ------------

 We will install one additional plugin to support this use case.
-Instructions for finding and installing a napari plugin are here: https://napari.org/stable/plugins/find_and_install_plugin.html
+Instructions for finding and installing a napari plugin are `here <https://napari.org/stable/plugins/find_and_install_plugin.html>`_

 Please follow these instructions to install the plugin ``napari-segment-blobs-and-things-with-membranes``.
-More information on this plugin can be found here: https://github.com/haesleinhuepf/napari-segment-blobs-and-things-with-membranes.
+More information on this plugin can be found `here <https://github.com/haesleinhuepf/napari-segment-blobs-and-things-with-membranes>`_

 BoneJ2 Setup
 ------------